-7.1 ⊢ K-Means
+7.1 | K-Means

-With the ever increasing volume of data, big data analytic techniques are being used more and more for data analysis.
-One such analytical process is the painstaking process of clustering numerous datasets containing large numbers of records with high dimensions.
-Traditional sequential clustering algorithms are unable to scale to the level required to manage larger data-sets because of memory space and time complexities.
-Therefore, the parallelization of data clustering algorithms is paramount when dealing with big data.
-K-Means clustering is an popular iterative algorithm, hence it requires a large number of iterative steps to find an optimal solution.
-This procedure increases the processing time of clustering, however parallel KMeans implementations are able to handle large data-sets by performing the calculations in a distributed manner.
+The need to process large amounts of continuously arriving information has led to the exploration and application of big data analytics techniques.
+Likewise, the painstaking process of clustering numerous datasets containing large numbers of records with high dimensions calls for innovative methods.
+Traditional sequential clustering algorithms are unable to perform such a task as they are not scalable in relation to larger sizes of data sets and are most often computationally expensive in memory space and time complexities.
+Yet the parallelization of data clustering algorithms is paramount when dealing with big data.

+K-Means clustering is an iterative algorithm, hence it requires a large number of iterative steps to find an optimal solution.
+This procedure increases the processing time of clustering.
 Twister2 provides both a dataflow task graph-based and TSet-based approach to distribute the tasks in a parallel manner and aggregate the results, which reduces the processing time of the K-Means clustering process.
 The pseudocode for the K-Means algorithm is given in Listing.
 1 and Listing.
-2, the second utilizes the iteration optimization described in section 3.2.
+2, the second utlizes the iteration optimization described in section 3.2.

 Figure.
 5 shows the total compute time (data loading times are not included) for K-means on a 16-node cluster with a parallelism of 128 for OpenMPI, Spark, Twister2 Task and Twister2 TSet layers, The Tset layer has two implementations which correspond to Listing.
 1 (TSet) and Listing.
 2 (TSet Iterative).
 Each run was done with 2 million data points with 2 features and a varying number of centers starting from 1000 centers and increasing up to 16000 centers for 100 iterations.
 As seen in the graph 5 both Task layer implementation and the TSet Iterative implementation perform on the same level as OpenMPI based implementation.
 This shows that while the TSet API provides a very high level abstraction for developing complex parallel applications it adds very little overheads to the program.
 It can be clearly seen that Apache Spark performs 3-4x slower than both TSet Iterative and Task implementations of Twister2.
 The basic TSet based implementation which is based on the algorithm in Listing.
 1 shows the overheads that are added by the repeated build step for the dataflow graphs as discussed in section 3.2.
 The efficient handling of iterations in Twister2 is the main reason it is able to outperform Spark for iterative algorithms such as K-Means.
-A detailed evaluation of the Twister2 communication framework and how it stacks up against OpenMPI and other frameworks are presented in Twister:Net 14, Twister:Net is the underlying communication framework that is used by the Task layer, and by the TSet API (through the Task layer).
+A detailed evaluation of the Twister2 communication framework and how it stacks up against OpenMPI and other frameworks are presented in Twister:Net13, Twister:Net is the underlying communication framework that is used by the Task layer, and by the TSet API (through the Task layer).